qftc/qftc.org/content/en/posts/ward-2-race.md

 +++
 # **Anthony Andronico (Ward 2 incumbent)**

 Anthony Andronico has been a city councilmember since 2021; he was appointed to take over the position vacated by Councillor Brad Croall.
 He served on the Quincy School Committee from 2018-2021.
-He lives south of Quincy Center, and currently works in the MA State Senate.
+He lives south of Quincy Center, and currently works in the Massachusetts State Senate.

 Website: [https://www.anthonyandronico.com/](https://www.anthonyandronico.com/ "https://www.anthonyandronico.com/")